backups-obsidian/backup-obsidian/main/100 study-notes/102 AWS DVA/ElastiCache DVA.md

 - You will be asked to look at pseudo code and find out the type of strategy.

 ### Lazy Loading / Cache-Aside / Lazy Population
+- Lazy loading *loads data into cache only when necessary* i.e. when there is a cache miss.
 - Only requested data is cached (the cache isn't filled up with unused data)
 	- ![[attachments/Pasted image 20220514103230.png]]
 - Cons